ManticSic/darius-weber.page/content/terms.md

 ## Disclosure Policy

 This site is completely ad-free!
-I do not make any money from this site.
+I don't make any money from this site.
 Currently, I don't collect usage statistics, but this may change in the future.

 This site contains some editorial content.
 I will always try to provide you with the best quality.